openethereum/fether/README.md

   #### Debian installer (Ubuntu, Linux Mint..)
   - Download the [`.deb` file](https://github.com/paritytech/fether/releases).
   - Double click on the file to install Fether.
-  - Fether will be added to the programm menu.
+  - Fether will be added to the program menu.

 ### Mac
 - Download the [`.dmg` file](https://github.com/paritytech/fether/releases).
+- Double click on it to install Fether.

 ### Windows
 - Download the [`.exe` file](https://github.com/paritytech/fether/releases).
-- Double click on it to install Fether
+- Double click on it to install Fether.
-- Fether will be added to the programm menu
+- Fether will be added to the program menu.

 ### Passing config flags to the underlying Parity Ethereum node